ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

    There is also the additional thunking on the foreach to get from holer to holder->tcb.
 ### Antipattern Category
+X
 ### Keyword
 overhead
 ### Note
+This commit does not change any performance-related features.
+Semaphore not implemented correctly in the first place.

 ## Commit #427
 ### Hash